ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    {: codeblock}

-### Create a Virtual Private Cloud baseline resources
+### Create Virtual Private Cloud baseline resources
 {: #create-vpc}
 The tutorial provides a script to create the baseline resources required for this tutorial, i.e., the starting environment.
 The script can either generate that environment in an existing VPC or create a new VPC.